NISHAHT/Astroz-Old/README.md

-# Clone Of Wave Without Premium System
+# Old Code Of Astroz And Official Code Of Soul Music